 But do not take too long while doing this because there may be someone else out there with a similar plan that could take your space.
 Eventually, it doesn’t matter how much theoretical work you have done; it all comes down to the response of people once you launch your product.

-Make sure you have the finances to sustain the business
+Finances to sustain the business

-For sure there are no guarantees as to whether your company will make large profits, especially in the beginning.
+There are no guarantees as to whether your company will make large profits, especially in the beginning.
 But business finance is critical to the success of every company.